afoster549/roblox-editor/README.md

 ### Features

-* Store game places
+* Instance Icons
-* Edit placeId
+* Code Improvements

-* Edit API key
-* Delete stored places
+> NOTE!
+It is currently not possible to see exactly what an Instance is other than scripts so Icons are based on the name.

 ### Bug fixes

-* Clicking a script would keep adding it's text to the current editor.
-* `Save All Files` would overwrite any perviously open scripts with nothing.
-* Removed forgotten `console.log()`'s
+* None

-## How to create an API key
+# How to create an API key

 Navigate to https://create.roblox.com/dashboard/credentials?activeTab=ApiKeysTab